HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Third Parties
-description: Third Parties chapter of the 2022 Web Almanac covering data of what third parties are usedon the web and a deep dive into preventing them causing negatibe performance impacts.
+description: Third Parties chapter of the 2022 Web Almanac covering data of what third parties are used on the web and a deep dive into preventing them causing negative performance impacts.
 authors: [imeugenia]
 reviewers: [tunetheweb, kevinfarrugia, alexnj]
 analysts: [kevinfarrugia]